Credit Options and Transfer Guides

 Your CMU program requirements may already be satisfied

-The MACRAO (Michigan Association of Collegiate Registrars and Admissions Officers) Transfer Agreement assists transfer students to meet the four-year school's lower-level general education requirements at the community college.
-The minimum MACRAO Transfer Agreement guidelines are:
+The Michigan Transfer Agreement (MTA) assists transfer students to meet four-year school's lower-level general education requirements at the community college.
+The MTA requires a minimum of 30 semester hours and includes:

-Students who transfer from a community college in Michigan with a transcript documented as having satisfied the MACRAO Transfer Agreement will also have satisfied the CMU University Program portion of the General Education requirements.
+Each course used to complete MTA requirements must be completed with a grade of 2.0 or higher.
+If you transfer from a community college in Michigan with a transcript documented as having satisfied the MTA, you will also have satisfied the University Program portion of CMU’s General Education requirements.

 Michigan Community College contact information may be found at: www.mcca.org